fangq/iso2mesh/trunk/iso2mesh/README.txt

            'FaceColor','interp');

 ==== function plottetview(session,method) ====
- runtetview(session,method)
+ plottetview(session,method)
  wrapper for tetview to plot the generated mesh
  input:
-	 session: a string to identify the output files for plotting
+	 session: a string to identify the output files for plotting, '' for the default session
-        method:  method
+    method:  method can be 'cgalsurf' (default), 'simplify', 'cgalpoly' 'cgalmesh' and 'remesh'
 === # Miscellaneous functions ===

 ==== function valnew=surfdiffuse(node,tri,val,ddt,iter,type1,opt) ====